mozilla/dxr/docs/source/deployment.rst

     fragmentation and costly reallocations.
 The remaining memory will easily be filled by the OS's file cache as it tussles with Lucene indices.
-  * If you have storage constraints, you may want to set :envvar:`DATA_DIR` and :envvar:`LOG_DIR` to control where elasticsearch puts its data and logs (the defaults are :file:`/var/lib/elasticsearch` and :file:`/var/log/elasticsearch`).
-(Elasticsearch doesn't require much log space...until things go wrong.)
+  * If you have storage constraints, you may want to set :envvar:`DATA_DIR` and :envvar:`LOG_DIR` to control where elasticsearch puts its data and logs; the defaults are :file:`/var/lib/elasticsearch` and :file:`/var/log/elasticsearch`.
+Elasticsearch doesn't require much log space...until things go wrong.

 * It is often recommended to use Oracle's JVM, but OpenJDK works fine.